The Happy Ordi Project

 Why Linux?

 We make use of Linux distributions for our day-to-day needs as well as for testing computers of all ages, even those running Windows XP.
-This can lead us to process computers of various ages, up to 20 years old when they are good brands and models.

 GNU/Linux live systems